tart-telescope/catalogue/README.md

 ## Prerequisites

 A computer with [docker](https://docker.io) installed, and having external web access to software repositories.
-We have tested these only on Linux-based computers.
+We have tested these instructions only on Linux-based computers.

 ## Docker For Object Position Server